CognitiveBurden/CodingWithABaby/README.md

   + I like Todoist
   + I like LastPass
   + I like sunrise calendar
+  + The new Outlook App is great at consolidating your life
 + Your kids are only young once, so try not to use the electronic baby sitter too much
 + If the baby is not crying ... don't bother it
 + Warn your co-workers you will not be firing on all cylinders